GundogCodes/NovaKey/README.md

   <img src="https://img.shields.io/badge/Framework-SwiftUI-green.svg" alt="Framework: SwiftUI">
 </div>

-A sleek, modern macOS application launcher that lets you instantly open any app with custom keyboard shortcuts.
+A sleek, modern macOS application launcher that lets you instantly open apps with custom keyboard shortcuts.
 Built with SwiftUI and designed for productivity enthusiasts who want lightning-fast access to their favorite applications.

 **Available now on the Mac App Store!**